samathaluca/new-lazycamp/test.md

 * The two links to secure checkout or backwards to keep looking both take to the expected pages

-#### Checkout page
+#### Checkout page (checkout.html)

+* Confirm checkout form is displayed.
+* Confirm that failure to fill out required fields will reveal an error e.g. Please enter an email address or please fill in this field.
+* Confirm that the cursor returns to the empty required field.
+* Confirm that the test card number 4242 4242 4242 4242 424 42424 process the order.
+* Confirm spinner is revealed as payment is processed.
+* Confirm that incorrect test card number has error message  "Your card number is incomplete."
+* Confirm that all correct booking details are on the checkout page with the correct total being shown and advised that "Your card will be charged £ Total due"
+* Confirm that both the "adjust booking" and "complete order" links work.

-Checkout success
+#### Checkout success (checkout.html)

-Check stripe
+* Check stripe payment has succeeded and is shown in the dahsboard.
-Check confirmation emails have been sent to business owner , admin and user
+* Check confirmation emails have been sent to business owner , admin and user
+* Check order is in admin if authorised.
+* Check order appears on user profile page.
+* Check the link to "Now click out the latest Events is working.

 #### Product Page (product.html)- In summer this promotes events.